The Doctoral Program in Art History aims to train highly qualified researchers in the field of Art History.

 In addition to the courses, seminars, and conferences organized by the research projects and groups, the Department of Art History also periodically organizes the following activities:

 - Pre-Doctorate Research Seminar.
 The History of Art from Aragon.

 - The Symposia on Aragonese Art.

-3. Research training courses or seminars offered outside the doctoral program.
+3. Research training conferences, courses or seminars offered outside the doctoral program.
 Optional activities.
 Students must complete a minimum of 20 hours.

 5. Research at leading national and international centers.
 Optional activity.
 This research will be carried out with the approval of the advisor and must be previously authorized by the Doctoral Academic Committee.
 At the end of the research period, a report must be presented to the Doctoral Academic Committee, describing the activities carried out and the results obtained.

 Doctoral students enrolled in doctoral programs benefit from mobility aids established in various national and international calls.
 The calls for the Erasmus + program stand out.

 In the Erasmus + Studies mode, doctoral students can choose a wide range of destinations, since most of the agreements signed by the University of Zaragoza with other universities include places for PhD students of all branches.

 In the Erasmus + Stays / Practices in companies modality, PhD students access two calls: the one from the University of Zaragoza and the one carried out by the Iberus International Campus of Excellence for the universities that comprise it, the one from Zaragoza among them.

 Other mobility calls are specifically designed for Latin American students and for international stays of students with predoctoral contracts.
 The mobility of doctoral students of the University of Zaragoza is also encouraged with cotutela agreements signed with foreign universities.